mapsteps/ultimate-dashboard/readme.txt

 3. Customized Login Page

 == Changelog ==
+= 2.7.2 | April 17, 2020 =
+* New: Use {home_url} inside login customizer logo URL to dynamically fetch the site URL
+* New: Filter (udb_login_customizer) to disable the Login Customizer feature entirely
+* New: Filter (udb_login_logo) to change the login logo image.
+That will allow you to change the logo without having to upload it to your or your clients website
+* Minor tweaks & improvements
+* Fixed: HTML widget wouldn't save
 = 2.7.1 | April 4, 2020 =
 * Tweak: We found a better way to implement the login customizer feature and were able to remove the auto-generated page.
 = 2.7 | April 1, 2020 =